 No Hero to His Valet: One of the reasons Roger doesn't get much respect is because when you get past this man who has saved the day numerous times, you realize you are dealing with a guy who is lazy, annoying, rude, mooching, somewhat incompetent, and is a fair bit of a jerk.

-Non-Standard Game Over: Deleting Space Quest IV from the supercomputer immediately quits to operating system, with no warning.
+Nonstandard Game Over: Deleting Space Quest IV from the supercomputer immediately quits to operating system, with no warning.
 Also, trying things the game designers didn't anticipate.

 Player Nudge: Starting in Space Quest III, the death messages start giving subtle hints on how to avoid certain deaths (often mocking the player in the process).
 The remake of Space Quest I (and the Fan Remake of Space Quest II) give similar hints.

 Red Herring: In the fourth game and the VGA remake of the first, you get the "Lick" and "Smell" commands, in addition to the standard "Walk", "Look" and "Use".
 They serve no purpose but to add flavor and make Roger seem crazy as he goes around licking and smelling everything.
+They also provide some new deaths which really are to be expected from tasting and inhaling dubious substances.

 Red Shirt: Parodied in Space Quest V because Roger, now a starship captain, is the one wearing the red shirt.